arunbaby0/arunbaby.com/_pages/about.md

 The blog posts that you see here are just random dumping of my thoughts.
 The ideas you read here may not be original; Mostly borrowed from others shamelessly.
 Feel free to copy anything from here and keep the idea as your own.

-I am currently with [Samsung Research](https://research.samsung.com/sri-b) (acquihired from [Zapr Media Labs](https://www.zapr.in/)) as a Speech Researcher (Staff Engineer, AI and ML), teaching computers to converse naturally with humans (aka end-to-end solutions for [Conversational AI](https://www.google.com/search?q=define%3A+conversational+AI)).
+I am currently with [Samsung Research](https://research.samsung.com/sri-b) (acqui-hired from [Zapr Media Labs](https://www.zapr.in/)) as a Speech Researcher (Staff Engineer, AI and ML), teaching computers to converse naturally with humans (aka end-to-end solutions for [Conversational AI](https://www.google.com/search?q=define%3A+conversational+AI)).

 I had worked at [Zapr Media Labs](https://www.zapr.in/), [CISCO](https://www.cisco.com/), [Speech and Music Tech lab(IIT Madras)](https://www.iitm.ac.in/donlab/tts/), [Qbotics Labs](https://qboticslabs.com/) and [HCL technologies](https://www.hcltech.com/).